QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 * **SUBCONSTRAINTS** is a table that defines the constraints of joints that are not connected by members, constraints of joints to the ground or to one **TP_INTERFACE_POS** transition piece point.
   Each row of the table has 12 entries.
 The first entry defines the constraint ID number.
 The next two entries define the two joints which can be constrained.
 The forth entry defines the number of the transition piece point (**TP_INTERFACE_POS**) that is to be constrained (see **TP_INTERFACE_POS** keyword and :ref:`StrDef_LPFT`).
   Note that at least one joint of the substructure should be constrained to the transition piece (defined by **TP_INTERFACE_POS**) and that a constraint is defined **either** between two joints or one joint and one transition piece point.
-  The fifth and sixth entries specify the connection method for bottom-fixed substructures to the ground (see :ref:`StrDef_Mooring`).
-The fifth entry specifies a stiff constraint with the ground.
-The sixth entry specifies a constraint to the ground via a non-linear spring-damping element (defined via an ID number).
+The fifth entry specifies a constraint with the fixed ground.
+The sixth entry specifies the constraint to be realized via a non-linear spring-damping element (defined via an ID number).
+If no spring or damper element is selected the connection is realized as stiff.
-  The last 6 entries specify which degrees of freedom are constrained: three translational and three rotational degrees of freedom.
+  The last 6 entries specify which degrees of freedom are constrained (either stiff or with a spring damper element): three translational and three rotational degrees of freedom.
   For these entries 0 means unconstrained and 1 means constrained.
+A spring-damper element is always acting along the constrained degrees of freedom.
+  The coordinate system for these constraints is defined by the type that JointID1 is connected to.
+If Joint1ID is connected to Joint2ID the coordinate system in which this constrained is carried out is that of Joint2ID.
+If Joint1ID is connected to the transition piece the coordinate system of the transition piece is utilized for the connection.
+A connection with the ground is realized in the global world coordinate system.

   ======= ========= ========= ========= ========= ========= ========= ========= ========= ========= ========== ==========
   ConID   Joint1ID  Joint2ID  TrPID     Fixed     SpringID  DoF_tX    DoF_tY    DoF_tZ    DoF_rX    DoF_rY     DoF_rZ